airbnb/chronon/docs/source/authoring_features/ChainingFeatures.md

 For example, compute  “average price of the last 10 items that a user purchased”.
 This combines an initial `last_k` operation to get the "last 10 items" then applies an `average` operation on top of it as a chained aggregation.

 Or alternatively, "average weight of the last 10 items that a user purchased", but assuming that weight is not an included field in the purchases data, and rather stored in a normalized fashion in a different table.
-These features cannot be expressed in single Join or GroupBy but need to be aggregated in several steps.

 Assuming that square footage of a listing is stored separately from listing views - computing this requires
 - computing last_k listings viewed per user first from a view stream and